 Review Procedure Hearings under the Unfair Insurance Practices Act

 The following insureds have requested a hearing as authorized by section 8 of the Unfair Insurance Practices Act (40 P. S. § 1171.8) in connection with their companies' termination of the insureds' policies.
-The administrative hearing will be held in the Insurance Department's regional offices in Harrisburg and Pittsburgh, PA.
+The administrative hearings will be held in the Insurance Department's regional office in Philadelphia, PA.
 Failure by an appellant to appear at a scheduled hearing may result in dismissal with prejudice.

-The following hearing will be held in the Pittsburgh Regional Office, Room 2026, Piatt Building, 301 5th Avenue, Pittsburgh, PA 15222.
+The following hearings will be held in the Philadelphia Regional Office, Room 1701, State Office Building, 1400 Spring Garden Street, Philadelphia, PA 19130.

-Persons with a disability who wish to attend the previously-referenced administrative hearing and require an auxiliary aid, service or other accommodation to participate in the hearing, contact Donna R. Fleischauer, Human Resources Director, at (717) 705-4194.
+Persons with a disability who wish to attend an administrative hearing and require an auxiliary aid, service or other accommodation to participate in the hearing should contact Kathryn Culbertson, Agency Coordinator at (717) 705-4194.

 No part of the information on this site may be reproduced for profit or sold for profit.